AlexanderBS468/go_ws_server/README.md

 - Use `/health` for process liveness and `/ready` for Redis readiness checks.
 - Stop the container with `SIGTERM` so the HTTP server can shut down gracefully.
-- Restrict allowed WebSocket origins before exposing the service outside a trusted network.
+- Set `WS_ALLOWED_ORIGINS` before exposing the service outside a trusted network.

 <a id="russian"></a>